vanda/etc-docs/notebooks/ai-explorations/challenges/museum/8-object-image-labelling.md

   * Cetinic, E. (2021) ‘Towards Generating and Evaluating Iconographic Image Captions of Artworks’, Journal of Imaging, 7(8), p.
 123. Available at: https://doi.org/10.3390/jimaging7080123. [

+  * Martinez Pandiani, D.S. et al. (2023) ‘Hypericons for interpretability: decoding abstract concepts in visual data’, International Journal of Digital Humanities, 5(2–3), pp. 451–490.
+Available at: https://doi.org/10.1007/s42803-023-00077-8.

 #### 2021

   * Milani, Federico, and Piero Fraternali, ‘A Dataset and a Convolutional Model for Iconography Classification in Paintings’, J. Comput.
 Cult.
 Herit., 14.4 (2021), p.
 46:1-46:18, doi:10.1145/3458885

 ### General

-## Solutions

-### Leading Approaches

-A personal view on those approaches to the challenge that seem to be achieving the greatest success.
-See X for a discussion on why this is not easy to declare a "winner".

-### Publication/Project Tracking

-An attempt to keep track of published approaches to this challenge indicating different approaches and architectures over time.
-Not attempting to be comprehensive but focused on innovations in approach and larger steps forward.
-See X for a discussion on why it is not easy to rank approaches.

-### Sample Implementation

 ## Variations

 ### Major Variations

-  * 3/A - Restrict labelling to that within a particular domain (materials, techniques, place, etc)
+  * 8/A - Restrict labelling to that within a particular domain (materials, techniques, place, etc)
-  * 3/B - Restrict labelling known to those within a particular domain vocabulary (AAT, TGN, Iconclass)
+  * 8/B - Restrict labelling known to those within a particular domain vocabulary (AAT, TGN, Iconclass)

 ### Minor Variations

-  * 3/a - Output the labels in multiple languages
+  * 8/a - Output the labels in multiple languages

-### Type Specific Variations

-  * 3/1 - Painting Specific keywords

-## Linkages

-  * Keywords can then be used as part of with image classification, retrieval,
-  * Keywords can be the base of

-## Projects & Tools

-### Cultural Heritage

-To be done

-### General

-To be done